ShamikRaje1/AVC/README.md

 - Currenty relative pathing does not work so this deals entirely in absolute paths (i.e. you can't write ../folder/audio.mp3 you must write C:/Users/Name/folder/audio.mp3)
 - Additionally all audio files must be .mp3 files
-- Also while I have added some tts command support it does not work.
+- ~~Also while I have added some tts command support it does not work.~~ TTS NOW WORKS

 Commands must be .json files of the following format:
 ```